dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 spark-submit --class org.apache.spark.deploy.dotnet.DotnetRunner --master local /path/to/microsoft-spark-<version>.jar Microsoft.Spark.CSharp.Examples.exe MachineLearning.Sentiment.Program localhost 9999 /path/to/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/Resources
 ```

-> **Note:** Be sure to update the above command with the actual paths to your Microsoft Spark jar file and the Resources folder containing your MLModel.zip and yelp.csv.
+> **Note:** Be sure to update the above command with the actual paths to your Microsoft Spark jar file and the Resources folder containing your MLModel.zip and yelptest.csv.

 ## Next Steps